hildaskye/petal-stem/journals/Cindy_Lam.md

 David was having environmental issues that affected his ghi.
 We looked over all our code to see if it matched.
 We also merged to have the updated codes.

 # 7/25
 Working on one of my frontend endpoints made me realize we were missing a backend endpoint.
 I worked with Dylan to make a species list endpoint.
+Helped team work on deployment.

-# 7/
+# 7/26
-Worked on pulling up a species list.
+Worked on pulling up a species list for a dropdown menu.
+Completed that then moved on to my final frontend endpoint.
+I worked on the user profile page that pulls all of the user's plants they inputted themselves.
+Worked with SEIRs to help retrieve user id.
+Also worked on some unit tests.

-# 7/
+# 7/27
+Continued to work on figuring out how to retrieve user id with Rosheen and Paul.
+Investigated as far as going into the backend.
+Then worked with Dylan to go over our codes.
+Finally figured out how to retrieve user id with her help! :D